sundowndev/covermyass/README.md

 >
 ```

-*NOTE: don't forget to exit the terminal session as the history is cached.*
+*NOTE: don't forget to exit the terminal session since the bash history is cached.*

 Clear auth & history instantly :